-Our discussion and analysis of the Ulster Tobacco Asset Securitization Corporation's (the "Corporation") financial performance provides an overview of the Corporation's financial activities for the fiscal year ended December 31, 2018.
-This document should be read in conjunction with additional information that we have furnished in the Corporation's financial statements, which follows this narrative.
+As management of the Ulster Tobacco Asset Securitization Corporation (the "Corporation"), we offer readers of the Corporation's financial statements this narrative overview and analysis of the financial activities of the Corporation for the fiscal year ended December 31, 2021.
+We encourage readers to consider information presented here in conjunction with additional information that we have furnished in the Corporation's financial statements, which follows this narrative.